nabil-hassan/SpringLiquibase/README.md

 # SpringMVCJavaConfig
-A Spring MVC application, written exclusively using Java Config - as opposed to XML-based config.
+A Spring MVC application skeleton, written exclusively using Java Config - as opposed to XML-based config.

+This project will be forked to provide a foundation for further web application development on this hub.